MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-administration-management/http-error-500-when-you-visit-web-site.md

 ### Resolution

-To make sure that the script-mapping points to the *ISAPI.dll* file that can process the request, follow these steps:
+To make sure that the script-mapping points to the *ISAPI.dll* file can process the request, follow these steps:

 1. Select **Start** > **Run**, type *inetmgr.exe*, and then select **OK**.
 2. In IIS Manager, expand **\<server name>** > **Web sites**, and then select the web site that you want to modify.
 3. In **Features** view, double-click **Handler Mappings**.
 4. Make sure that the script-mapping points to the correct *ISAPI.dll* file.

-   For example, *.asp* files should map to the *:::no-loc text="%windir%\system32\inetsrv\asp.dll":::* file.
+   For example, *.asp* files should map to the *:::no-loc text="%windir%\\system32\\inetsrv\\asp.dll":::* file.

 ## HResult code 0x80070005